AviJxn/GaiaAir-Platform/README.md

 - **Infrastructure:** Google Earth Engine API.

 ## Contributing
-This project is currently in the **Grant Application / Research Phase**.
+This project is currently in the **Research Phase**.
 We welcome contributions from data scientists and climate researchers.
 Please open an issue to discuss potential collaborations.

 ---
 *Built with ❤️ for the Planet.*